EESSI/docs/docs/getting_access/eessi_wsl.md

 sudo cvmfs_config wsl2_start
 ```

-If you do not whish to do this you can set up the automounter.
+If you do not wish to do this you can set up the automounter.
 Examples are available [here](https://klust.github.io/windows-client-HPC/4_Cluster_Stack/4_01_EESSI/#example-setup-on-fedora-remix-in-wsl2).

 EESSI should now be available in the virtual machine